"Will it take them long?"

 You just feel lucky to have her in your arms right now.

-A warm tear touches the floor.
+Warm tears touch the floor.
 Just as she falls asleep, you close your eyes, at peace.

 Nothingness swallows you.